 When can I take a guided tour (either "Walk About" or "Behind the Scenes")?
 These tours are subject to staff availability, but given enough notice, they can generally be arranged at times that are convenient for you.
 Although parts of these tours will be indoors (unlike self-guided tours), they are still best when taken from late spring until early fall.

 What will we get to see if we schedule a guided tour?
-On a "Walk About" during good weather in the warmer months, you can expect to see assorted macaws, black vultures, turkey vultures, barking deer, emu, black swans, Arctic fox, owls, peafowl, giant tortoises, cravens, sloth, an alligator and assorted barnyard animals.
-A "Behind the Scenes" tour will let you see those animals plus several more, including porcupines, kangaroos, bats, wallabies, kookaburras, armadillos, a skunk, a prairie dog and a variety of other reptiles and amphibians.
+On a "Walk About" during good weather in the warmer months, you can expect to see assorted macaws, black vultures, turkey vultures, barking deer, emu, black swans, Arctic fox, owls, peafowl, giant tortoises, cravens, dwarf caiman, and assorted barnyard animals.
+A "Behind the Scenes" tour will let you see those animals plus several more, including porcupines, kangaroos, bats, wallabies, an alligator, kookaburras, armadillos, a skunk, prairie dogs and a variety of other reptiles and amphibians.